shihansheriffesanjo/esanjo-way/content/engineering/our-engineering-process.md

 ---

 This document outlines how we work as an engineering team.
 Inspired by many, but more recently by [Basecamp's 6 week cycles][1] as described by their CEO, Jason Fried.

-## The Short Version
-We're moving our product development and engineering process away from two week sprints to longer four week cycles, with a greater focus on quality while broadly retaining  the concepts of agile development.
-In any given cycle, we expect to ship one or two Big Features, and between seven to ten Small Features.

 ## We work in four week cycles
 Every four weeks we start a new cycle of work.
 Each cycle contains two types of projects: